-Change Pump Y The pump has exceeded its recommended run-time and should be changed.
-The instrument will need to be returned to the manufacturer for service.
-Change Battery Y The Lithium Ion battery has exceeded its recommended life-time or number of charge cycles and should be changed.
-The instrument will need to be returned to the manufacturer for service.
+Warning Icon Description Check Memory The instrument only has space to store less than 50 readings before it is full.
+The exact number can be checked using the 'View Readings' option.
+Memory Full There is no more space in memory to store readings.
+Both the store and log options will be disabled until the memory is cleared.
+The readings should be downloaded to PC using the optional download software before memory is cleared.
+Battery Low ٥ The instrument does not have enough power to operate for a full day.
+The instrument should be recharged or connected to an external power supply.
+Service Due Ti.
+It has been 12 months (or more) since your instrument was returned to the manufacturer for a service.
+The performance and accuracy of the instrument may be impaired.
 User Cal.
 Due It has been over a month since the instrument was last user calibrated.
 For optimal performance and accuracy it is recommended that the instrument is user calibrated each time it is used.
 Invalid Time The instrument has an invalid time.
 This is most likely to occur after a reset.
 The correct time should be entered using the set 'Time & Date' option via the 'Utilities' menu.
 Invalid Date The instrument has an invalid date.
 This is most likely to occur after a reset.
 The correct date should be entered using the set 'Time & Date' option via the 'Utilities' menu.
 Baro.
 Fault The instrument has detected a fault with the barometric sensor or its calibration.
 This will have an effect on the accuracy of the readings as they are pressure compensated.
 The instrument will need to be returned to the manufacturer for service.
-Sensor n Failed Sensor n is expected but not reading a valid value.
-This is generally a hardware fault or the instrument has been configured incorrectly.
-Please contact the manufacturer.
-Sensor n Range Sensor n raw value is outside expected range.
-This is generally a hardware fault or the instrument has been configured incorrectly.
-Please contact the manufacturer.
-Sensor n Stability Sensor n has not reached a stable value within the warm-up time limit.
-The instrument may have been left with gas in.
-Please purge and retry.
-If the instrument shows a stable reading on the main screen this warning can be ignored.

-Note:
+Sensor "0-8" range This indicates that one of the measurement channels within the analyser has an issue on start-up.
+Please contact technical support for further guidance.

-Certain configuration problems can be corrected remotely.

-Note: Using the Analyser Data Manager software, it is possible to export the current configuration and e-mail it to the manufacturer's Technical Support or Service Department.
-Depending on the type of error, it may be possible to correct the configuration file and import it back into the instrument.
-For further information please contact QED Technical Support on +44(0)330 800 0088.
+Note: Certain configuration problems can be corrected remotely.
+Using the Analyser Data Manager software, it is possible to export the current configuration and e-mail it to the manufacturer's Technical Support or Service Department.
+Depending on the type of error it may be possible to correct the configuration file and import it back into the instrument.